LidkeLab/matlab-instrument-control/src/+mic/+lightsource/@MPBLaser/Readme.md

-# MIC_MPBLaser Matlab Instrument Control Class for the MPB-laser.
+# mic.lightsource.MPBLaser Matlab Instrument Control Class for the MPB-laser.

 ## Description
 This class controls the PMB-laser.